 Activities are the building blocks of process automation.
 Each contains an atomic action which, stacked together with other activities, composes a workflow.

-UiPath Studio includes a number of premade activities that you can install through the Package Manager.
+UiPath Studio includes a number of prebuilt activities that you can install through the Package Manager.

 Additionally, you can create your own custom activities specific to your needs using UiPath's Activity Creator extension for Visual Studio.
 The steps below will give you the foundation to build custom activities in 5 minutes flat.
 In this section, we'll create an activity package and in the next, populate it with functional activities.